EladFirebolt/godocs/docs/Guides/security/sso/index.md

 ## Supported IdPs

-Firebolt allows users to sign in using their federated identities.
+Firebolt allows you to sign in using federated identities.
 The SSO implementation supports the following IdPs:

 - [Auth0](../sso/auth0.md)
 - [Okta](../sso/okta.md)